(Governor Zerubabbel rejecting Samaritan assistance in building Temple, from google images.)

 Apparently offended by Zerubbabel’s response, the people of the land discouraged the Jews from continuing their building efforts.
 The Jews were so intimidated that they were afraid, even terrified, to work on the Temple.
 The people of the land bribed counselors to frustrate Jewish efforts.
 This harassment continued about 16 years; in that time Temple building slowed (536-530 B. C.) and eventually ceased altogether (530-520 B. C.).

 Often in Jewish history, tension existed between the civilian and ecclesiastical authorities.
 None of these tensions were depicted in these 20 plus years.
-Zerubbabel and Jeshua acted in concert to restore Jews to their home land with restoration of the Temple a high priority.
+Zerubbabel and Jeshua acted in concert to restore Jews to their homeland with the restoration of the Temple a high priority.

 Copyright: Carolyn A. Roth 3/14.